oglis22/Better2FA/README.md

 ## How it works now

-The project has been streamlined to its core functionality: logging and linking a user's IP address with their Discord IP.
+The project has been streamlined to its core functionality: logging and linking a user's IP address with their Discord ID.
 This simplification makes future extensions easier.

 For example, a REST API could be added in the future.